captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What!
 ---
 ## ROBYN:
-"Just a guy."
+“Just a guy.”
 ---
 ## SHARON:
-I mean I didn't kill him.
+I mean I didn’t kill him.
 ---
-I didn't like,
+I didn’t like,
 ---
 poison him.
 ---
 You know?
 ---
-Everything's fine.
+Everything’s fine.
 ---
 ## ROBYN:
 And the next time you go on a date?
 ---
 And you get bored?
 ---
-And it's just a guy?
+And it’s just a guy?
 ---
 ## SHARON:
-Don't you think you're overreacting?
+Don’t you think you’re overreacting?
 ---
 ## ROBYN:
 I meant to give this up.